heartbeat-medical/exporter-exercise/README.md

 - Tries to authorize the user's action based a configured permission requirement
 - Creates a default Job object (including an id and a default status)
 - Writes the job object to a cache with the "unique" identifier
 - Pipes the Job Readable Stream to a Writable Stream that handles the following, both of which updates the job in cache
     - Chunk additions: Appends chunk to `<job-id>-data`
     - Job Completion: Updates job status

-**- `GetExportStatus`:** This retrieves a provided job object by their id from cache and returns the status, for when it exists/hasn't expired and throws an error for when it is not foun d.
+**- `GetExportStatus`:** This retrieves a provided job object by their id from cache and returns the status, for when it exists/hasn't expired and throws an error for when it is not found.

 **- `CancelExport (My Addition)`:** The function, cancels any specific pending job,
 - Closes the Streams